 Dynaflow Research Group can analyze these problem types by selection of the most suitable software from a wide range of available software packages.
 Code calculations and finite element analyses (FEA) can be performed for Code compliance.

-DRG has a proven track record in providing services for both the suppliers and operators of compressors and pumps, LNG systems and gas pipelines.
+DRG has a proven track record in pulsation studies for pumps and compressors, as well as assisting our customers with other flow induced vibration projects.
 We have conducted a broad spectrum of projects ranging from pulsation studies, anti-surge analysis for compressor emergency shut-down, flow induced vibrations and piping flexibility and failure studies for the vacuum insulated piping.